Law

 Completing this program

-• Core Courses: Graduate Seminar in Legal Research and Methodology and a Major Research Paper course.
+• Core Courses: Graduate Seminar in Legal Research and Methodology and Law 707 & 708, in which you complete your Major Research paper.

 Specializations